 Step 2: Add More Canvas Space To The Bottom Of The Document

-We're going to add our water reflection below the image, so let's add some canvas space to the bottom of our document to make room for our reflection.
-To do that, go up to the Image menu at the top of the screen and choose Canvas Size.
+Canvas Size.
 This will bring up Photoshop's "Canvas Size" dialog box.
 The easiest thing to do here is to add twice as much canvas space as what we currently have, but we only want it to appear at the bottom of the document, not above it or on either side, so we need to tell Photoshop exactly where we want this extra canvas space to go.

-First, enter 100 for the Height and set the measurement to percent, as circled in red below.
-Leave the Width option set to 0.
-Then make sure the Relative option is checked, which tells Photoshop to give us 100% more canvas space than what we already have.
+Relative option is checked, which tells Photoshop to give us 100% more canvas space than what we already have.
 Below the "Relative" option is a 3x3 grid of squares.
 This is where we tell Photoshop where we want to place our additional canvas space.
 Click inside the square in the middle of the top row (again as circled below).
 This tells Photoshop not to place any of the extra canvas space above the document and instead to place all of it at the bottom:

 Add more canvas space using the "Canvas Size" dialog box.